GlueHome/homebridge-plugin/README.md

 # GlueHome Homebridge Plugin

-This is a template Homebridge platform plugin and can be used as a base to help you get started developing your own plugin.
+This is a Homebridge plugin that allows to integrate with GlueHome ecosystem.

 ## Installation